perticascatalin/Research/PermutationRN/report.md

 **Table of Contents**:

-**Section 1** offers background and formulates the problem. **Section 2** offers an overview of the models tested in the experiments. **Sections 3-7** discusses results with baseline models (neural nets and decision trees), data re-representation (different datasets), the problem of scalability and how this relates to the problem complexity. **Sections 8-10** propose different solutions for improving the scalability and learning efficiency and provides supporting results. **Section 11** extracts the conclusions from the experiments. **Section 12** situates the importance of the experimental results in the larger goal.
+**Section 1** offers background and formulates the problem. **Section 2** offers an overview of the models tested in the experiments. **Sections 3-7** analyze results for baseline models (neural nets and decision trees), data re-representation (different datasets), the problem of scalability and how it relates to the problem complexity. **Sections 8-10** propose different solutions for improving the scalability and learning efficiency and provide supporting results. **Section 11** extracts the conclusions from the experiments. **Section 12** situates the importance of the experimental results in the larger goal.
 The bibilography offers a concise view of the readings involved in conducting this project.

 - **1. Introduction**
 - **2. Models**